nickpinecone/primitive-engine/README.md

 # primitive-engine
-An attempt at writing a simple game engine with monogame and lua scripting
+Attempt at writing a simple game engine with monogame and lua scripting